 When a field extends over more than one octet, the order of bit values progressively decreases as the octet number increases.
 The most significant bit of the field is represented by the highest numbered bit of the lowest numbered octet of the field.
 The least significant bit of the field is represented by the lowest numbered bit of the highest numbered octet of the field.

+The messages for control plane CIoT EPS optimization with optimized header consist of the following parts:

+a) extended protocol discriminator which is set to "EPS messages for mobility management with optimised header";

+b) message authentication code;

+c) sequence number;

+d) short CIoT message security information, which is included only in the initial NAS message;

+e) short CIoT message control information;

+f) data payload.